yvnnhong/cse29pa1/README.md

 ### `void utf8_substring(char str[], uint32_t start, uint32_t end, char result[])`

 Takes a UTF-8 encoded string and start(inclusive) and end(exclusive) codepoint indices, and writes the substring between those indices to `result`, and includes a null terminator.
-Assumes that `result` has sufficient bytes of space available(hint: the size of the result should be known when use one of the above function).
+Assumes that `result` has sufficient bytes of space available.
+(Hint: `result` will be created beforehand with a given size and passed as input here.
+Can any of the above functions be used to determine what the size of `result` should be?)

 Example:
 ```